-You can find your product information based on status in different colors.
+You can find your product status information based on the different colours:

-Color coding in your Google Merchant Center dashboard reveals about product performance under various programs.
-These programs include Shopping across Google, Shopping Ads, Dynamic Remarketing, and Shopping Actions.
+Colour coding in your Google Merchant Center dashboard reveals about product performance under various Merchant Center programs.
+These programs include Surfaces across Google, Shopping Ads, Dynamic Remarketing, and Shopping Actions.

-The paid performance graph tells the number of clicks over a certain timeperiod.
+The paid performance graph reveals the number of clicks over a certain time period.

 Google Merchant Center Dashboard – Products

-This section of your Google Merchant Center account considers 3 subsections to help you have a real-time understanding of the product in various ways.
+The products section of your Google Merchant Center account has three subsections.
+Hence, will be helpful to build a real-time understanding of the product in various ways.

 The ‘Diagnostic’ under ‘Products’ on the left side menu gives a clear picture of the products in the below categories.

-Every product uploaded on the merchant center has its expiry date.
-If the product not refreshed within that period, then that product expires from all the destinations, in which it is available.
-Products that are about to expire or which have expired already, show in this section.
+Every product uploaded on the Merchant Center has its expiry date.
+If the product is not refreshed within that period, then that product expires from all the destinations in which it is available.
+Therefore, Products that are about to expire or have expired already shows up in this section.

 Item auto-expire after 30 days of or on the particular date set under ‘expiration date’ attribute.

-Unfortunately, products that do not comply with the policies of the Target destination or their feed specifications fall under the disapproved items section.
-It means that you need to work on those products to get them active.
+Products that do not comply with the policies of the target destination or their feed specifications fall under the disapproved items section.
+Therefore, it is recommended to work on those products to get them active.

-This section in Google Merchant Center displays the list of your products that have uploaded on merchant center, for different destinations.
-In this section, you can also filter your products based on various parameters, and also perform different actions on them like delete them.
+This section in Google Merchant Center displays the list of your products that have uploaded on the Merchant Center, for different destinations.
+In this section, you can also filter your products based on various parameters, and also perform different actions on them such as deleting them.